EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.bin_by_eye

 Bin data by define bins interactively Package: timeseries Description: Bin light curve by eye.
 The function plots the light curve and let the user to define bins using the mouse.
+The user mark (with the mouse) the beginning and end